dozoisch/react-redux-provide/README.md

 - `store` - This is your typical `redux` store.
 See the Caveats section above about automatically generated stores.

 - `mapState` - Maps each reduced state to the provided `props`.
 By default, it will map them all.
-It's unlikely that you'll ever actually need to include this, as the provided `props` are filtered based on the component's `propTypes`.
+It's unlikely that you'll ever actually need to include this.

 - `mapDispatch` - It's unlikely that you'll need to include this as well.
 This defaults to `dispatch => bindActionCreators(actions, dispatch)` or if it's an object, it will use `redux`'s `wrapActionCreators`.